 Your little one is about to turn another year older, and you know what that means: It’s party time!
 But gone are the days of hot dogs, hamburgers and a simple box cake.
 Thanks to platforms like Pinterest and Instagram, parents are seriously upping their kids party food game with snacks, meals and — of course — desserts that will be remembered long after the candles have been blown out.

 Looking for kids birthday party food ideas that pop, but don’t require 15 types of fondant and an ice carver?
 We’ve rounded up 22 easy, (mostly) healthy kids birthday party food ideas guaranteed to be a hit.

-Appetizers and finger foods
+Appetizers and finger foods for kids

 You’ll want to set out some finger foods to have available as your guests arrive.
-These appetizer recipes are all simple, kid-approved and picture-perfect.
+These appetizer recipes are all simple, kid-approved and picture perfect.

+Every kid will go nuts for unicorn Chex mix!
 This magical cereal mix is made with Chex, chocolate candy melts and some sprinkles, and it couldn’t be easier to make.
 Perfect for a unicorn or fairy party, it’s easily customizable for any theme by simply changing the color of your candy melts and the accompanying sprinkles.

-4. Watermelon cutouts
+4. Watermelon heart cutouts

 6. Fairy bread